withastro/docs/src/pages/en/core-concepts/framework-components.md

 ## Customize Your Frameworks

-By default, Astro ships with support out-of-the-box for React, Preact, Svelte and Vue.
-You can configure Astro to add new frameworks or remove support for any that you are not using.
+Astro ships with support for React, Preact, Svelte and Vue.
+You can configure Astro to add new frameworks.

 You can edit your project's current list of available renderers in your `astro.config.mjs` file: